 Non-students must complete an application for admission form and be approved for enrollment by the Admissions Office.
-A non-refundable $25 application fee will be charged.
 The fee is waived if the online application for admission is submitted.

 Individuals who desire to audit graduate courses must be admitted for graduate study or have documentation indicating the completion of a baccalaureate degree and approval from the Admissions Office.

 The only period during which students may register for an audit course, change a credit course to audit, or change an audit course to credit is during late registration as published in the University calendar.
 Appropriate tuition and fees will apply.
 Individuals must complete a Registration Form or Change of Schedule Form (Add/Drop) as appropriate.
 The audit course(s) should be clearly marked as such by the advisor by placing AUDIT ONLY in the course description section of the appropriate form.

 Enrollment as an auditor is subject to the approval of the dean of the related college.
 It is recommended that prospective students consult the instructors of courses in which they are interested before they register.

 Policies governing requisites and academic load will be applicable.

 An auditor is not entitled to have work evaluated by the instructor and the degree of participation is determined by the instructor and dean.
 Individuals who wish to participate fully and engage in all instructional activities must register for credit and pay full tuition.